raptun/kakaotalk_clone/README.md

-# Kokoa Clone 2020 Project
+# KakaoTalk Clone 2020 Project

 HTML & CSS are so much fun!